EmilFraDanmark/Digital_History_Exam/README.md

-This repository contains the edited dataset used for the Digital Project exam.
+This repository contains the edited dataset and Rmarkdown file used for the Digital Project exam.